alexbovet/alexbovet.github.io/_pages/talks.md

 ---

+## Contributed and Invited Talks

+### Upcoming

+*Dynamics and influence of misinformation and traditional fact-based news in Twitter*, International Conference on Computational Social Science (IC2S2), 2019/7/18-20, Amsterdam, Netherlands

+*Community detection in non-stationary temporal networks*, Higher-Order Models in Network Science Satellite @ NetSci2019, 2019/5/27-31, Burlington, Vermont, USA

+*Spreading and influence of misinformation and traditional fact-based news in Twitter*, NetSci2019, 2019/5/27-31, Burlington, Vermont, USA

-**Invited** *Uncovering the dynamics and influence of fake and traditional news in Twitter*, 3rd workshop on the Understanding and Controlling of Complex Systems, 2019/03/18, KU Leuven, Belgium
+**Invited** *Uncovering the dynamics and influence of fake and traditional news in Twitter*, 3rd workshop on the Understanding and Controlling of Complex Systems, 2019/3/18, KU Leuven, Belgium

+### Past

-**Invited** *Spreading and influence of misinformation and traditional fact-based news in Twitter*, SopraSteria Cyber Security Agency, 2019/03/12, Brussels, Belgium
+**Invited** *Spreading and influence of misinformation and traditional fact-based news in Twitter*, SopraSteria Cyber Security Agency, 2019/3/12, Brussels, Belgium

-**Invited** *Diffusion in complex systems: random walks, fast ions and fake news*,  Department of Mathematical Engineering, 2019/03/05, UCLouvain, Belgium
+**Invited** *Diffusion in complex systems: random walks, fast ions and fake news*,  Department of Mathematical Engineering, 2019/3/5, UCLouvain, Belgium

 *Spreading and influence of misinformation and traditional fact-based news in Twitter*, The 7th International Conference on Complex Networks and Their Applications, 2018/11/12, Cambridge, United Kingdom.